WillSmartYubico/OpenK/README.md

 For general information about the excellent OpenSK project this work is based on, visit https://github.com/google/opensk

+## Using this repository & branch structure

+If normal software projects use feature branches, this repository uses *defect* branches.
+Some effort will be made to ensure each defect branch is modular, but nothing in this project is guaranteed.

+To use theis repository, first fork it, and then create a new branch based off of "develop".
+Then, merge in each of the defect branches for the defects you want to introduce.

+Optionally, merge in the nrfutil branch if you're using a newer version of the nrfutil binary that doesn't support the version subcommand.

+Finally, build the project as documented in the original OpenSK project.

 ## Reporting a Vulnerability

 Don't.
 This project is all vulnerabilities.